Strung Together Banner Image of participants

 Alden Robinson

-In 2017 he went to Lithuania with my band Riptide on a State Department cultural exchange.
+In 2017 he went to Lithuania with the band Riptide on a State Department cultural exchange.

 He played with The Press Gang, an Irish trio/quartet (now inactive) that toured in the U.S. and Canada in the 2010s.